jahnf/Projecteur/README.md

 #### When using pre-built binary packages

+_**Only** for versions v0.6-alpha.30 and older_:
 Make sure to add the user running the application to the `spotlight-device` group after package installation.
 This group is created during installation of the binary packages. \
-_Note_: When adding your user to a new group you will need to login and logout again for the change to take full effect.
+When adding your user to a new group you will need to login and logout again for the change to take full effect.

 #### When building Projecteur yourself